-There will be a Lead Director who will be elected by the Board from among the Company's independent directors to serve for a three-year term or until his/her earlier death, resignation, retirement, removal, term limit as director or until his/her successor is appointed by the Board.
-The Lead Director shall have the roles and responsibilities set forth in Exhibit II to these Corporate Governance Guidelines.
+Whenever the Chair is also the CEO or is a director who does not otherwise qualify as an independent director, it is expected that the independent directors will elect from among themselves a Lead Director of the Board (the "Lead Director").
+The Lead Director will be elected for a one-year term, which term may be renewed by the independent directors every year, or until his/her earlier death, resignation, retirement, removal, term limit as director or until his/her successor is appointed by the independent directors of the Board and shall have the roles and responsibilities set forth in Exhibit II to these Corporate Governance Guidelines.